 Before arriving at Palexpo, visitors and exhibitors are informed of the specific measures implemented for the exhibition concerned.
 This information can be found on the exhibition’s website, as well as the Palexpo website.
 Once on site, the correct behaviour and rules are communicated via a collection of pictograms present on all hand sanitiser gel distributors located at high-traffic areas.

 In accordance with the rules laid down by the authorities, the organisers must ask participants to prove their COVID status in order to enter the event.
-Only persons in possession of a valid COVID certificate, which must include a QR code and a valid identity document may enter the event.
+Only persons in possession of a valid COVID certificate, which must include a QR code, and a valid identity document may enter the event.
 People under the age of 16 can enter without having to show a COVID certificate.
 People with symptoms are asked to spontaneously and voluntarily renounce their visit.

 In order to limit propagation of the virus via the ventilation/air conditioning systems, this will be mainly an open loop system.
 Furthermore, the exhibition halls at Palexpo are the highest in Europe (26.50m high below the roof) which has an impact on the density of the virus per m3 of air.
 Rooms without ventilation, but with windows, will be ventilated naturally at least 2 times per day.

 In addition to routine cleaning, a disinfection team is charged with continuously cleaning the premises and objects that come into intense contact with people (toilets, railings, handles, touch screens, etc.).
 Particular attention is paid to dining areas.
 Closed bins are provided at various locations for masks and tissues.
 The bins are emptied more frequently.